danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

 ![Set move target](npc_bt_set_move_target_task.png)

-(discuss set move target task)
+(discuss set move target task event graph)

-2) In simple parallel, move to the current `MoveTarget` and play the jog animation.
+2) In simple parallel, move to the current `MoveTarget` location and play the jog animation.

 3) When the current `MoveTarget` is reached, call the NPC character's `IncrementPatrolPoint` function.
 This will cause the character to return the transform location of the next `TargetPoint` in its `PatrolPoints` array the next time `GetCurrentPatrolPointLoc` is called.